 That's where email productivity tools come in.

-There are many different types of email productivity apps under the sun, but they all have one common goal.
+There are many different types of email productivity apps, but they all have one common goal.
 They aim to help you minimize distractions and manage email correspondence more efficiently.
 They range from analytics tools that provide insights into your email habits to shared calendars for scheduling meetings directly from your email inbox.

 EmailAnalytics lets you monitor people's email habits so that you can track them each time they open and engage with your emails.
 Meanwhile, Clockwise is a shared calendar add-on that works with Google Calendar and Gmail to help you optimize your schedule.